 Tempest shrugged, the last time they had played against each other, she had ended up falling off her broom over several hundred feet in the air.
-"Whatever."
+"Yep."
 Tempest muttered.

 "If you need any help…" Cedric trailed off.
 "I mean, it's not your fault that you're competing, and I know my house won't like it that you are much… But I'll tell them to lay off you alright?
 I'll explain what happened."

 Tempest felt slightly relieved, and grateful at the same time.
 Cedric wasn't holding it against her.
 "Thanks.
-And, well, I guess you know I didn't want to be entered, and all, plus the fact that I know I should be wanting to win myself, but… I really hope you win the tournament Cedric."
+And, well, I guess you know I didn't want to be entered, and all, plus the fact that I know I should be wanting to win myself, but… I think you winning wouldn't be half-bad."

 "Your friends seem to do pretty well," Cedric said, raising his eyebrows as they walked.

 "Oh, well, they're too nice."
 Tempest laughed.
-"And way too forgiving… goodness, I've almost gotten them killed how many times, and yet they still stick by me."
+"And way too forgiving… goodness, I've almost gotten them killed so many times, and yet they still stick by me."